-These fire prevention and trail maintenance projects are beyond what our resident community can do, and we will need to hire help for doing this.
-We have talked with the California Conservation Corps in the past to do some trail work, but had to postpone it due to lack of funds.
-Consequently, we have decided to set up a fund for this work for anyone who would like to contribute towards the future maintenance and fire safety measures in our forest.
+Some of these fire prevention projects are beyond what our resident community can do, and we have been hiring outside help .
+Consequently, we have decided to set up a fund for this work for anyone who would like to contribute towards these and other fire safety measures.

 “You give what is appropriate to the occasion and to your means, when and where your heart feels inspired.
 For the monastics, this means that you teach, out of compassion, what should be taught, regardless of whether it will sell.
 For the laity, this means that you give what you have to spare and feel inclined to share.
 There is no price for the teachings, nor even a ‘suggested donation.’
 Anyone who regards the act of teaching or the act of giving requisites as a repayment for a particular favor is ridiculed as mercenary.
 Instead, you give because giving is good for the heart and because the survival of the Dhamma as living principle depends on daily acts of generosity.”